icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09_instruments.md

 above freezing.
 >2.
 The instrument is relatively simple in operation and is dependable.
 >3.
-Accurate measurements a t temperatures above freezing are provided.
+Accurate measurements at temperatures above freezing are provided.
 >4.
 The instrument is adaptable to flight.
 >